 Durant, Thompson help Warriors bounce back, beat Bulls

 Golden State Warriors forward Kevin Durant lays up a shot against the Chicago Bulls during the first half of an NBA basketball game Wednesday, Feb.
 8, 2017, in Oakland, Calif.
-Golden State Warriors forward Kevin Durant, center, shoots between Chicago Bulls' Paul Zipser, left, and Robin Lopez during the first half of an NBA basketball game Wednesday, Feb.
+Golden State Warriors forward Kevin Durant lays up a shot against the Chicago Bulls during the first half of an NBA basketball game Wednesday, Feb.
 8, 2017, in Oakland, Calif.

 Add your comments below